Pro V1 Alternatives: Should You Switch?

 The Kirkland Signature ball offers a similar construction to the Pro V1 since it is a three-piece ball and has a urethane cover.
 It is most definitely cheaper as it works out at about $1.50 per ball.
 A lot of golfers are probably going to be hard-pressed to see much of a difference during play.

 Balls from direct-to-consumer brands like Snell (MTB) and Cut (Grey) offer similar performance to the Pro V1 whilst removing fewer bills from your wallet.
+There is also the Vice Pro that you could test.

 What Taylormade ball is similar to Pro V1?